FAQ

 Can you come to my school/library/bookstore/town?

-Other than frequent trips to Utah, I am not usually in charge of where I do events.
+I am not usually in charge of where I do events.
 I wish I could visit all my readers!
 Alas, geography is a cruel mistress.

 How can I find out where you'll be?

-Check out the "Appearances" tab--it will always list my next few signings, as well as stores you can order signed copies from.
+Check out the "Appearances" tab--it will list my next few signings, as well as stores you can order signed copies from.

 When is the movie going to get made?